MesaBlack/Tetra-Bash/README.md

 # Tetra Bash
 This is future Corpse Party developer Team GrisGris' Tetra Bash, released in 2006.
-The rest of the files beside the config and exe are in the rar in Releases.
+All of the files including the config and exe are in the rar in Releases.